2023 Most Popular Health Sciences & Services Bachelor's Degree Schools in the New England Region

 For students who choose a 10-year repayment plan, the average monthly student loan payment is $427.

-With a ranking of #9, Bay Path University did quite well on this year’s most popular schools for health sciences and services students working on their bachelor’s degree.
-Bay Path is a small private not-for-profit school located in the large suburb of Longmeadow.
+Bay Path University did quite well in this year’s ranking of the most popular places for health sciences and services students to get a bachelor’s degree.
+It came in at #9 on the list.
+Bay Path is a small private not-for-profit school located in the suburb of Longmeadow.

 After completing their Bachelor's Degree, health science graduates from Bay Path carry an average student debt load of $30,823.